Sinema confronted in airport for second time this month, ‘Don’t touch me’

 Sinema’s office did not immediately respond to an after-hours email from Fox News.

-Sen. Joe Manchin, D-WVa., and Sinema have almost on their own halted Biden’s massive proposal from advancing.
+Sen. Joe Manchin, D-W.Va., and Sinema have almost on their own halted Biden’s massive proposal from advancing.
 With Republican opposition and an evenly split 50-50 Senate, Biden has no votes to spare and the two Democratic senators have insisted on reducing the size of the enormous package and pressed for other changes.

 Sinema rejected an earlier plan to reverse the Republican-led 2017 tax cuts and raise rates on corporations earning more than $5 million a year and wealthy Americans earning more than $400,000, or $450,000 for couples.